nathonius/obsidian-trello/README.md

 Wherever possible, the plugin uses built-in theme variables, so your color variable overrides will apply here.
 The exception is the trello colors included in the plugin; these match the colors from Trello's UI.
 However, these can be overridden the same as Obsidian's color variables.
 See [variables.scss](src/variables.scss) for the full listing of colors.
 Each has a base shade, lighter shade, and darker shade.

+Is the plugin incompatible with a custom theme?
+Let me know and I'll look into updating the plugin or contributing to the theme to fix it.

 ## Contributing

 Pull requests are always welcome.
 Keep in mind that this plugin makes heavy use of [rxjs](https://www.learnrxjs.io/) for reactive state management.